Mushroom Stuffing

 Mushroom filling after cooking with garlic, herbs, soy sauce, salt and pepper are added

-Step 5: Add the garlic, sage, thyme, rosemary, soy sauce, salt, and pepper, and continue cooking until the garlic is fragrant.
+Step 5: Add the garlic, sage, thyme, rosemary, soy sauce, salt, and pepper.
+Continue cooking until the garlic is fragrant.

 Broth adding to mushrooms in skillet.

-Step 6: Add the broth to deglaze the pan and remove from heat.
+Step 6: Add the broth to deglaze the pan.
+Then, remove it from the heat.

 Stuffing mixture in a large baking dish.

-Step 7: Transfer the mushroom mixture to the toasted bread cubes along with the parsley.
-Gently toss until well combined and the liquid is absorbed.
+Step 7: Transfer the mushroom mixture to the toasted bread cubes.
+Then, add the parsley.
+Gently toss until well combined and the liquid absorbs.

 After baking until browned and toasty.